Sunday 21st September 2025

 The Never-Ending Golden Age - Taking Christie's Blueprint in New Directions

-Super Panel: Janice Hallett, Vaseem Khan and Steph McGovern
+Super Panel: Janice Hallett, Vaseem Khan and Andreina Cordani

 Janice Hallett is the author of five best-selling novels.
 Her debut, The Appeal, was a Sunday Times’ Bestseller and Waterstones’ Thriller of the Month.
 Her second The Twyford Code won Crime & Thriller Book of the Year in the British Book Awards 2023.
 The Mysterious Case of the Alperton Angels was a Richard & Judy Bookclub pick and an instant bestseller on its launch in January 2023, as was her novella The Christmas Appeal, in October 2023 and her latest novel The Examiner was published in August 2024.
 Her first murder mystery for children aged 8-12, A Box Full of Murders, is published in June 2025 by Puffin.